deepchecks/deepchecks/docs/source/user-guide/general/drift_guide.rst

 and can occur either gradually or suddenly.

-Common reasons for drift can be natural changes in the data, such as shopping habits changing for an online retailer (for example, during the covid pandemic, virtual shopping has risen significantly and buyer patterns have changed), or data acquisition and processing issues, such as a camera settings changing accidentally to have lower exposure.
+Common reasons for drift can be natural changes in the data, such as shopping habits changing for an online retailer (for example, during the covid pandemic, online shopping rose significantly and buyer patterns changed), or data acquisition and processing issues, such as a camera settings changing accidentally to have lower exposure.

 So Why Is Drift So Important?